-- 4.383 The Borough Council will consider favourably development proposals (including alterations) affecting listed buildings where they preserve or enhance the building's character, appearance or setting and not result in a reduction in the buildings significance or the loss of a listed building or its viability by virtue of development proposals negatively affecting opportunities of use. - 4.384 The adopted Listed Buildings Supplementary Planning Guidance will aid decision-making with regard to preserving or enhancing the significance of listed buildings.
+- 4.382 It is required by law21, that in considering whether to grant permission for development that would affect a listed building or its setting, regard must be had to the desirability of preserving the building, its setting or any features of special architectural interest. - 4.383 The Borough Council will consider favourably development proposals (including alterations) affecting listed buildings where they preserve or enhance the building's character, appearance or setting and not result in a reduction in the buildings significance or the loss of a listed building or its viability by virtue of development proposals negatively affecting opportunities of use. - 4.384 The adopted Listed Buildings Supplementary Planning Guidance will aid decision-making with regard to preserving or enhancing the significance of listed buildings.